StarEngineer89/ci_tournament_bracket-generator/README.md

 > `* * * * * /usr/bin/php /path/to/your/project/spark task:run`

 3. Save the Crontab File: After adding the cron job, save and close the crontab file.
 The task is now scheduled to run at the specified interval.

+## Do I need any other programs?

+For URL audio/video generation feature, youtube is used as the source and thus requires installing [FFMpeg](https://www.ffmpeg.org/) and [yt-dlp](https://github.com/yt-dlp/yt-dlp).

+By updated Youtube API policy, it's required to signin to extract the video or audio.
+But Youtube API doesn't support the user authentication in terminal.
+Therefore we must use cookie authentication through terminal.
+To use cookie authentication, navigate to browser on server and login to youtube.com.
+Then Export the cookie file as follows.

+1. You may also use a conforming browser extension for exporting cookies, such as [Get cookies.txt LOCALLY](https://chrome.google.com/webstore/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc) for Chrome or [cookies.txt](https://addons.mozilla.org/en-US/firefox/addon/cookies-txt/) for Firefox.
+As with any browser extension, be careful about what you install.
+If you had previously installed the "Get cookies.txt" (not "LOCALLY") Chrome extension, it's recommended to uninstall it immediately; it has been reported as malware and removed from the Chrome Web Store.
+2. After that, upload cookie file under the directory FFmpeg was installed and replace existing/old one. (for example, C:\ffmpeg\www.youtube.com_cookies.txt)

+Note that this export step is required in case youtube account is signed out and requires re-login (may happen every once a while)